 As of June 30, 2021, we had approximately \$321.3 million and \$132.2 million in federal and state net operating loss carry forwards, respectively.
 The federal and state carryforwards expire in varying amounts beginning in 2025 for federal and 2022 for state purposes.
 In addition, as of June 30, 2021, we had federal and state research and development tax credit carryforwards of approximately \$24.6 million and \$21.0 million, respectively.
 Such research credits for federal tax purposes and in states other than California will begin to expire starting in 2023, while the California research credits have no expiration date.
 The Tax Act legislation, as modified by the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), among other things, includes changes to the rules governing net operating losses.
 Net operating losses arising in tax years beginning after December 31, 2017 are subject to an 80% of taxable income limitation (as calculated before taking the net operating losses into account) when utilized in tax years beginning after December 31, 2020.
 It is uncertain if and to what extent various states will conform to the Tax Act or CARES Act.
-For state income tax purposes, there may be periods during which the use of net operating losses is suspended or otherwise limited, including the California franchise tax law change limiting the usability of California state net operating losses to offset California taxable income in taxable years beginning on or after January 1, 2020 and before January 1, 2023, which could accelerate or permanently increase state taxes owed.
+For state income tax purposes, there may be periods during which the use of net operating losses to offset California taxable income in taxable years beginning on or after January 1, 2020 and before January 1, 2023, which could accelerate or permanently increase state taxes owed.
 In addition, utilization of our net operating loss and credit carry forwards is subject to annual limitation due to the application of the ownership change limitations provided by Section 382 of the Internal Revenue Code and similar state provisions to us.
-Future changes in our stock ownership, including future offerings, as well as changes that may be outside of our control, could result in an ownership change under Section 382 of the Inte
+Future changes in our stock ownership, including future offerings, as well as changes that may be outside of our control, could result in an ownership change under Section 382 of the Internal Revenue Code.